- Turquoise lagoons, white sands and fishing dhows

 IMPORTANT: the following itinerary is just an example - the actual itinerary is flexible and will depend on your preferences.

-Day 5 5 : VILANCULOS - JOHANNESBURG - 2 hours ridingAfter a relaxed breakfast, there is time for a short morning farewell ride up the coastline.
+Day 9 9 : VILANCULOS - JOHANNESBURG - 1.5 hours ridingAfter a relaxed breakfast take a short morning farewell ride up the coastline.
 The views over the bay and long stretches of unspoilt beach will be a memory that you never forget.
 You finish off your safari with the world renowned swim - to see horses wallowing and rolling in the sea is a once in a lifetime opportunity and truly magical experience.
 Time for one more lunch before you bid farewell to Vilanculos in preparation for your onward journey.
+Please note that if the tide is out on your final morning, you will do the swim on another day.

-You will be transferred to Vilanculos airport in time for your flight back to Johannesburg.
+You will be transferred to Vilanculos airport in time for your flight to Johannesburg and connecting flight back home.

 Dates & prices